The main indicators used to analyze posts of earned media in your Radarly projects are:

-Impression and Estimated Reach are relevant to compare share of voice between different platforms and at different period of time.
-Even if the absolute value of the indicators is interesting, it is the order of magnitude and the variation that mean.
+Impression and Estimated Reach are relevant to compare the share of voice between different platforms and at different period of time.
+Although the absolute value of the indicators is interesting, it is the order of magnitude and the variation that matter the most.

 Impressions of a post

-Global audience, maximum number of users that can see the post at the time of publication
+The global audience, the maximum number of users that can see the post at the time of publication

-Impressions of a post = nb of followers at the published date + (nb of shares of the post* x average number of followers*)
+Impressions of a post = nb of followers at the moment of posting + (nb of shares of the post* x average number of followers*)

 * nb of shares & average number of followers are not available for all social media sources

-Average nb of page views / nb of new pages created on the website during 1 month
+Impressions of a post = average monthly nb of visits on the website/nb of new pages created on the website in one month

 Estimated Reach of a post

-Estimated reach of a post : estimated number of users exposed to the post when it was published
+The estimated reach of a post is the estimated number of users exposed to the post at the moment it was published

-Estimated reach of a post = impressions of the post x platform reach ratio
+The estimated reach of a post = impressions of the post x web user's exposure coefficient

 Impressions and Estimated Reach

-nb of followers at the published date +(nb of reposts x median number of followers*)
+Number of followers at the posting moment +(number of reposts x median number of followers*)

 blog : 0.40